 Why plant a flower if you don’t wait for the blossom?

-For Infant/Toddler and Early Childhood Education students who are not in Pre-Kindergarten or Kindergarten, the Ridgefield Montessori School offers an Extended Day program from 12:00 noon until dismissal at 2:30 pm, Monday through Friday.
+For Infant/Toddler and Early Childhood Education students who are not in Kindergarten, the Ridgefield Montessori School offers an Extended Day program from 12:00 noon until dismissal at 2:30 pm, Monday through Friday.

 For Infant/Toddler students this includes naptime or quiet time.
-For Early Education students this includes lunchtime, some Montessori work and additional activities.
+For 3 year old students, this includes lunchtime, rest time, some Montessori work and additional activities.

 Extended Day hours are available to parents on an as-needed basis and billed at an hourly rate monthly.